 An applicant must have a minimum grade point average of 3.0 (on a 4.0 scale) or its equivalent in the total undergraduate program or an average of 3.2 in the latest graduate degree or representative graduate hours (usually 30 semester hours) completed.
 The SLIS Admissions Committee makes individual judgments about the rigor of grading in the undergraduate or graduate course work presented and about the relative significance of course work completed at various times in an applicant's academic history.
-Students who do not meet the SLIS cumulative grade point average requirements may submit GRE scores for consideration.
-GRE scores of at least 1500 (500 in each area) are required.
-Students may also address circumstances of low academic performance in an attachment to their application.

 A substantial number of credit hours of appropriate content-based course work must be included in the overall undergraduate and graduate course work previously completed.
 This appropriate background includes, but is not limited to, course work in the humanities and the social, biological, and physical sciences.
+Not considered in this background are courses in music and theater performance, studio art, teaching and other internships, and similar course work.
 If an applicant is judged deficient in background preparation, additional course work may be required to remove the deficiency.
 Such additional course work may be at the undergraduate or graduate level, but it will not in any case count toward the credit hour requirements for the SLIS degree.
+Ordinarily, students must remove deficiencies in background preparation before beginning the SLIS degree program, and they must, in all cases, remove the deficiencies before they can earn the SLIS degree.

-Letters of recommendation should be submitted by three individuals who are familiar with the applicant's academic abilities.
-Letters from professors are preferred.
+Letters of recommendation must address academic performance, social and interpersonal skills, character, and maturity.
+Letters from professors who are familiar with the applicant's intellectual skills are preferred.
 Letters from employers and information professionals who are familiar with the applicant's intellectual abilities and work habits are also acceptable.

-A personal goals essay of at least 500 words is required (see M.I.S. or M.L.S. application).
-The essay must indicate a student's academic and professional goals appropriate to the desired SLIS degree program.
-The writing skills indicated in this goals statement are also considered as part of the admission decision.
+The applicant's 500 word essay (item 15 on the M.L.S. application; item 18 on the M.I.S. application) must indicate academic and professional goals appropriate to the desired SLIS degree program.
+The writing skills indicated in this statement are also considered as part of the admission decision.